A simplicial model for infinity properads: Local equivalences and liftings

 with $g\in \calL$.
 Then, for each biprofile $\dc$ in $X_1$ we have a retraction diagram

 in $\sSet$.
 Since weak equivalences in $\sSet$ are closed under retracts,

 is a weak equivalence for all $\dc$, hence $f\in \calL$.

-We now begin to work towards Theorem \ref{lemma twoofthree}, where we address the defect of $\calL$ noted in Remark \ref{not twoofthree remark}: if $g$ and $f\circ g$ are not just in $\calL$ but are also \emph{categorical equivalences}, then $f$ is also in $\calL$.
+We now begin to work towards Theorem \ref{lemma twoofthree}, where we address the defect of $\calL$ noted in Remark \ref{not twoofthree remark}: if $g$ and $f\circ g$ are not just in $\calL$ but are also \emph{categorical equivalences} (that is, satisfy (W2) of Definition \ref{WEandfibrations}), then $f$ is also in $\calL$.
 To establish this fact, we need to show that isomorphisms in $\pi_0\calP$ act on the components $\calP\dc$ via weak equivalences.
 Write

 for the forgetful functor, with $\Ob(U_1(\calP)) = \col(\calP)$ and $U_1(\calP)(a,b) = \calP\binom{b}{a}$.

 \begin{lemma} Let $\calP \in \bN$ and suppose that $a$ and $a'$ are vertices of $\calP\binom{b'}{b} = U_1\calP(b, b')$ which represent the same class in $\pi_0 \calP(b,b')$.
 Consider the maps